 Yes Fat Bombs!!
 Sounds a little intense, huh?
 Fear not.
 Trust.
 These tiny little treats are magical!
 A simple snack, that unlike most small snackin’ bites won’t play a role in that blood sugar roller coaster that plagues so many.
 Fat bombs can also be a life-saver, especially if you are newly shifting to a fat-fueled or keto journey.
 These healthy-fat loaded powerhouses feel like an indulgent treat, but they’re packed with nourishing and satisfying fats!

-If you follow me on Instagram, you have probably heard me mention a time or two that I have been experimenting with the Keto diet since the beginning of this year.
+If you follow me on Instagram, you have probably heard me mention a time or two that I have been experimenting with the Keto diet since January of 2017.
 The keto diet is a low carb, high fat approach to eating.
 I have chosen to implement this dietary change strictly from a therapeutic approach, as I continue to work to get my autoimmune form of kidney disease into remission and continue on my healing path.

 I am sure you have noticed based on the recipes that I share here on TY, that over the past couple of years as I continue to tailor my diet and lifestyle to my own highly personal needs, gluten-free grains just no longer agree with me in more than very small amounts on occasion.
 But, in further investigating and experimenting I actually now finding that in fact it is most higher carb foods in general, grain-free or not, seem affect me quite negatively.
 Brain fog and bloating, sluggishness and digestive issues.
 Carbohydrates are quickly absorbed into the blood stream and instantly affect blood sugar causing a surge and in turn insulin production, this is the cause of those very high highs and very low lows, that we have all experienced. (ahem, hello HANGER!)
 It’s been very interesting to see what foods affect my body and how I am able to thrive by intuitively listening to my own body, rather than any arbitrary set of rules, and together how this has all continued to shape the choices I make and how good I am able to feel.